Blewog/Elthon/README.md

 # INSTALLATION
-### (These installation processes were tested in github codespaces (also only for bash cause thats what VSCode uses (so basically if you have windows and dont have VSCode figure it out)))
+### This was testing only in vscode in github codesplaces
-The installation is quite simple and the reason i chose this way is because i was looking for a solution that works with github codepaces and this one does. (also i probably messed up somewhere in the packaging) (make sure its in the same folder as your project)
+The installation is quite simple, and the normal installation used for other libraries should work but i cant test that since i only use github codespaces vscode.
 ```
 git clone https://github.com/Blewog/Elthon
 cd Elthon